zyedidia/micro/README.md

 ### MacOS terminal

 If you are using MacOS, you should consider using [iTerm2](http://iterm2.com/) instead of the default Mac terminal.
 The iTerm2 terminal has much better mouse support as well as better handling of key events.
+For best keybinding behavior, choose `xterm defaults` under `Preferences->Profiles->Keys->Load Preset`.
 The newest versions also support true color.

 ### Linux clipboard support